ros2/design/articles/node_lifecycle.md

 While in this state, the node will not receive any execution time to read topics, perform processing of data, respond to functional service requests, etc.

-In the inactive state, any data that arrives on topics will not be read and discarded.
+In the inactive state, any data that arrives on managed topics will not be read and or processed.
+Data retention will be subject to the configured QoS policy for the topic.

-Any service requests to a node in the inactive state will not be answered (to the caller, they will fail immediately).
+Any managed service requests to a node in the inactive state will not be answered (to the caller, they will fail immediately).

 Implementation note: Causing the transition to the destroyed state can often be mapped to deletion of the node instance.